Dash-OS/redux-saga-process/README.md

 #### Hot Reloading Processes

 We have the ability to hot reload our processes.
-RSP will pass the `state` object if it exists to the newly built process through the constructor.
+RSP will pass the `state` object, if it exists, to the newly built process through the constructor.
 This allows you to handle it however you wish based on what the process does.

 This allows us to hot reload the reducers **AND** the processes while maintaining state